Top Women Entrepreneurs from USA and Central Europe Arrived in New York City to Discuss Transatlantic Business Opportunities

 Throughout the day, women spoke candidly about their experiences while offering practical advice to their fellow leaders.

 They were joined by their counterparts including Maciej Golubiewski, the Consul-General for the Republic of Poland in New York, who read a letter from the Honorary Patron of the event—Poland’s First Lady Agata Kornhauser-Duda.

 First Lady Duda’s letter remarked on the strong tradition of women leaders in Poland, as well as the strong connections these women have made across the Atlantic including those by Agata Golubiewska, the President and CEO of the nonprofit Polish & American Women Entrepreneurs (PAWE) and the founder of the of the Summit.

-Thank you also to our special Honorary Patron of the event—Polish First Lady Agata Kornhauser-Duda
+Thank you also to our special Honorary Patron of the event— Spouse of the President of the Republic of Poland Ms. Agata Kornhauser-Duda

 Polish government representative Małgorzata Jarosińska-Jedynak, the Undersecretary of State at Poland’s Ministry of Investment and Economic Development, shared numerous encouraging statistics at the Summit about Poland’s growth, at every point noting how her country’s strong economic performance has been catalyzed by entrepreneurial Polish women.